 Energy committees are made up of people from all walks of life and while some may be familiar with project management techniques, some may not be, so here are some suggestions to make your projects as successful as possible.

-For strategies and tips on maintaining committee morale, check out these thoughts on Volunteer Management another word or phrase instead of volunteer management?
+For strategies and tips on maintaining committee morale, check out these thoughts on Volunteer Management.

-If you want more information about strategically making the most of your committee’s time and effort – we highly recommend the Strategic Energy Action Toolkit.
+If you want more information about strategically making the most of your committee’s time and effort – we highly recommend the Strategic Energy Action Toolkit and the Town Energy Committee Communications Toolkit.